Skip to content

 Image credit

 Here we have an L1 data cache and shared memory (more on shared memory later), shared between 128 threads.
-Each of these warps, Nvidia terminology for one of these four sections, have 32 threads with an L0 instruction cache, which is not matched for data.
+Each of these work groups, or warps in Nvidia terminology for one of these four sections, have 32 threads with an L0 instruction cache (it stores the relevant section of your code), which is not matched for data.
 Additional accelerators exist, such as the neural engine featured in quite a lot of Apple products, and dedicated image and video processing hardware.

 You can even go outside of your current system.
 Two CPU's and eight GPU's could be tightly interconnected in a node, such as in the Nvidia DGX system.
 In the case of a DGX system everything is tightly interconnected with specialized hardware to minimize the time it takes to transfer data from one component to the other.